 The results showed that pupils in the intervention schools did better in the main outcome measures of English (effect size = +0.16), science (+0.12), and maths (+0.09) when compared with pupils in the control schools who didn’t receive the intervention.
 For pupils who received free school meals, the intervention had a higher impact on maths (+0.16), but around the same for English (+0.12) and science (+0.11).
 Teachers reported positive effects on pupil engagement and confidence, and on the whole the intervention was highly regarded by participating schools.
 However, some teachers felt that it would take longer than two terms to fully embed a Dialogic Teaching approach in their classrooms.

-Source: Dialogic teaching: evaluation report and executive summary (2016), Education Endowment Foundation
+Source: Dialogic teaching: evaluation report and executive summary (July 2017), Education Endowment Foundation